BUILD! BREAK! TRY! PLAY! DARE! – THE SERIOUS JOB OF PROTOTYPING

 There are three important advantages of Prototyping:

 Innovation leaders should be champions of prototyping and many that have visited us are.
 Amazon’s CTO Werner Vogels states that the customer’s reaction to the prototype is crucial, so get a prototype out to users quickly, preferably within days.
 Pixar tool creation director Michael B. Johnson stresses that it should not be a description of the prototype, but the actual thing, a working product, no matter how ugly or clunky – otherwise you are working with assumptions all the time.

 Any approach that assumes you have perfect foresight into how users will react to your new idea is bound to fail.
 There is far too much uncertainty on whether you picked the right features, designed the best user interface, chose the perfect shape and form, among other things.
 Innovation leadership knows that product introductions that are polished and planned to perfection don’t work.
 Prototypes do.

 Innovation leadership also knows that assumptions about what the user wants, even information about her past preferences and behaviors, may not be relevant in a world where everything – including consumer needs and preferences – is in a constant state of flux.
 What your user told you they wanted just a month ago may have changed already.
 We should start inviting the user early on to the process of bringing a new product to market.
 Innovation leadership means probing the user for more critical feedback – how would the user wish the prototype to be different?
 What is not immediately clear?
 What ideas does the user have to make it better?

 As humans, we already know the basic principle of prototyping.
-For instance, when we learned to talk, we didn’t wait until we could speak complete grammatically correct sentences, but we started uttering random sounds, failed, received feedback, then tried again until we succeeded.
+When we first learned to talk, we started uttering random sounds, and failed, received feedback, then tried again until we succeeded into forming correct sentences.
 We prototyped our way to success.
 Now we can reapply that basic principle with some key prototyping mindsets and prototyping tools required for innovation leadership.